jofmi/ipysimulate/js/README.md

-Interactive interface to control and visualize simulations in Python
+Interactive interface to control and visualize agent-based simulations in Jupyter Notebooks.

 Package Install
 ---------------